romanwu10/gemini-enhancer/README.md

 ## Installation

-1. Download or clone this repository
+1. Download or clone this repository (or use the link above: [Download ZIP](https://github.com/romanwu10/gemini-enhancer/archive/refs/heads/main.zip))
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension folder